 - Discussion (as opposed to brief announcements) of non-work-related matters is not appropriate for GRAPEVINE.
 If a topic comes up about which you have a strong personal opinion or that you don’t think will interest most people, please respond to the sender directly or to a small group of select individuals.

 - Details concerning items for sale should not be posted to GRAPEVINE.
-The firstname.lastname@example.org may be used for this purpose; alternatively, you may announce the availability of an item on GRAPEVINE, but request that interested parties contact you directly for details such as how much it costs, etc.
+Yahoo Groups at http://groups.yahoo.com/group/uga-for-sale/ and FaceBook Groups at https://www.facebook.com/groups/UGAforsale/ may be used for this purpose; alternatively, you may announce the availability of an item on GRAPEVINE, but request that interested parties contact you directly for details such as how much it costs, etc.

 - The moderators of the listserv (Jan Hudson and Tim Peacock) reserve the right to notify the list and restrict the posting of any message(s) not in compliance with University of Georgia Policies.

 - All messages must conform to University of Georgia policies regarding approved usage of computers and electronic mail.
-These policies are codified in the “UGA Policies on Use of Computers” http://www.uga.edu/compsec/use.html and the “The University of Georgia Information Assurance Electronic Mail Policy” http://www.infosec.uga.edu/policies/documents/UGA_Email_Policy.pdf.
-Pertinent excerpts from the email policy are listed below:
+These policies are codified in the “UGA Policies on Use of Computers” http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/aup and the “Security and Privacy for Email and Messaging Systems” http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/email.
+Pertinent excerpts from the email and Use of Computers policy are listed below: